Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 Development review is an essential element of municipal operations, and when done well, it provides an opportunity for planners to bring a great value to the communities they serve.
 The process should always improve marginal developments and reject those that are inappropriate, but it should not be the stumbling block that inhibits desirable outcomes.

-This article offers suggestions for planners and public officials to help them audit development review processes with an eye toward improving predictability, emphasizing open and continuous communication, and, ultimately, adding value to their communities.
+This issue of Zoning Practice offers suggestions for planners and public officials to help them audit development review processes with an eye toward improving predictability, emphasizing open and continuous communication, and, ultimately, adding value to their communities.

 About the Author